 Here is a video that demonstrates the dramatic effect superplasticizer has on mix consistency, then explains the science behind how it works.

-We now offer Alpha Pro Fluidizer, a powerful dry powder polycarboxylate superplasticizer that provides even stronger water reducing properties than Melflux 2651.
+NEW!
+We now offer Alpha Pro Fluidizer, a powerful dry powder polycarboxylate superplasticizer that provides the strongest water reducing properties available.
 It’s available in a sample size of 1 lb or pro size of 5 lb.

 The following seminar excerpt explains what viscosity modifying admixtures do.
 VMAs are used to reduce the slump of concrete, essentially performing the opposite of a high range water reducer (superplasticizer).
 They also help prevent segregation in aggregate-based mixes.